Rajit Seahra, AMD

 James Guan, Intel

-As advanced process is getting more complex, high-quality diagnosis and defect identification becomes more challenging and time consuming.
-YE is a powerful tool to help failure analysis and yield engineers identify key yield killers and select FA samples quickly based on volume diagnostic analysis.
-This presentation demonstrates YE application in root causing scan and memory failures to improve advanced process yield.
+As advanced processes get more complex, high-quality diagnosis and defect identification becomes more challenging and time consuming.
+Synopsys offers powerful tools to help failure analysis and product engineers quickly identify significant systematic, design related issues delaying products from ramping to full production.
+Key failure mechanisms found in the design are quantified, prioritized and then submitted as FA samples based on volume diagnostic analysis.
+This presentation demonstrates one such Synopsys application which specializes in root causing scan and memory failures during scan ATPG and memory BIST testing to enable faster product ramp on advanced process nodes.

 Steve Crosher, Synopsys